 2. Onboard with intention

 This is the meat of a manager’s role.
-After all, the time an employee spends with one company could last 6 months, 6 years, or 6 decades.
-During that time, it’s a manager’s responsibility to create and fill roles where employees can find meaning and growth opportunities in their day-to-day work.
+After all, the time an employee spends with one company could last 6 months or 6 years.
+So here’s the next of our people management tips: Create and fill roles where your reports can find meaning and growth opportunities in their day-to-day work.

 3. Connect work to the big picture

-If employees are responsible for meeting goals; managers are responsible for providing clarity and support throughout the goal-setting process.
-Sadly, 93% of employees are unable to tie their work to organizational goals.
+Employees are responsible for meeting goals.
+Managers are responsible for providing clarity and support throughout the goal-setting process.

 A great manager knows how to help their employees set goals at work and connect individual responsibilities to the greater company mission.
-For managers who struggle with such initiatives, goal-management software can help take the guesswork out of setting, tracking, and managing goals for multiple members of a team.
+Feel pinched for time?
+Get technology on your side.
+Ask your Human Resources team about getting goal-management software to take the guesswork out of setting, tracking, and managing goals for multiple members of a team.

-Especially for new managers, it can be tempting to take over a project instead of teaching a direct report on how to bring it to the finish line.
-But managers beware: this approach only hurts both parties in the long run.
-Coaching is one of the most valuable leadership skills a manager can have in their toolkit — use it!
+It can be tempting to take over a project instead of teaching a direct report on how to bring it to the finish line, especially for new managers.
+But beware: This approach only hurts both parties in the long run.
+Coaching is one of the most valuable leadership skills you have in your toolkit — use it!